NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Equipment/K/kirin-echo-chime.md

 usage: "held in one hand"
 license: "ORC"
 identify:
-description: "**Activate** Cast a Spell (add 1 action)  * * *  The echo of kirin's song can be captured within this small glass chime, which shatters and calls up a meandering breeze of its own when rung.
-Adding this catalyst to a [[Spells/Gust of Wind|Gust of Wind]] spell causes any flying creatures that would be pushed by the spell's effects to be pushed 30 feet in a direction of your choice, rather than 30 feet in the direction of the spell."
+activate: "Cast a Spell (add 1 action)"
+description: "The echo of kirin's song can be captured within this small glass chime, which shatters and calls up a meandering breeze of its own when rung.
+Adding this catalyst to a [[Gust of Wind]] spell causes any flying creatures that would be pushed by the spell's effects to be pushed 30 feet in a direction of your choice, rather than 30 feet in the direction of the spell."
 powerTitle1:
 actionEconomy1:
 type1: